herrozerro/Five-Room-Dungeons/docs/Dungeons/BLND.md

 There are several main challenges:

-* The station is running on reserve power despite being in a full solar cycle of its orbit.
+* The station is running on reserve power despite being in the full solar cycle of its orbit.
 All of the available power is currently being shunted to HE Lab 2 (Restricted Hab 7).
 Unless rectified the station will lose power, lights, life support, and station doors will all fail causing the entire station to become hazardous.
 * The main communications computer has been damaged, smashed by the look of it.
 A competent tech specialist should be able to bring up the communications array on one of the other computers.
 However all computer commands have been locked out with admin access only being allowed from the HE 2 Lab
 * When the party starts poking around the station, a transmission